azerothcore/mod-progression-system/README.md

 Progress:
 - [x] Allow lvl 60 to enter
-- [x] Add floating Naxx
+- [x] Add floating Naxx (need to move away outside Plaguewood for it to load)
 - [x] Exit portals TP to EPL
 - [x] Scale instance with autobalancer (may require more tuning)
 - [x] Naxx25 mechanics
 - [x] Change graveyard to EPL
 - [x] Add summoning stone to EPL
 - [x] Add floating Naxx to EPL
+- [x] Add Teleport gameobject in EPL
 - [ ] Integrate scaling script in this repo
-- [ ] Add Teleport to instance, NPC or item to TP
 - [ ] Update Boss Loot to lvl60 (WIP)
 - [ ] Update Trash Loot to lvl60
 - [ ] Add quests to turn in tokens